AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-687-->

-*  {{ site.data.var.ce }} now displays the correct product price for a configurable product with a selected option after changing its quantity on product details page.
+*  Magento Open Source now displays the correct product price for a configurable product with a selected option after changing its quantity on product details page.
 Previously, the price was reset to the initial value after the quantity changed.

 <!--- ACP2E-461-->